The Intermediate School New Extension 1911-1980s.

 The first Staff were as follows – Mr W. J. Robins B.Sc.
 Hons London (Lecturer-in-Charge); Mr R. H. Hanney A.M.
 Inst.
 C.E.
 Dips Mech and Civil Engineer and Mr A. S. Harding B.Sc.
 F.G.S Assistants.

-In the early 1970s the Intermediate County School was turned into a Junior Comprehensive School, pupils attending ranging from 11 to 13 years of age before leaving to attend the Nantyglo Comprehensive School 14 to 16 years of age.
+In the early 1970s the Intermediate County School was turned into a Junior Comprehensive School, pupils attending ranging from 11 to 13 years of age before leaving to attend the Nantyglo Comprehensive School opened in 1972 to receive pupils 14 to 16 years of age.
 The Roseheyworth Comprehensive (late County School) closed in about 1988 and was demolished.
 The Technical School building closed as a school at the same time and was turned into a Magistrates Court for Abertillery but eventually closed in about 2010 and was demolished.
-To this day nothing has been built on the both sites.
+To this day nothing has been built on the either sites.